teambit/docs/docs/bit-basics/01-what-is-bit.md

 It helps you build modular apps with components, and *speed up* and *scale* this process to many teams building many consistent and performant applications.

-Bit allows you to build fully modular applications in a dsitribued way, while enjoying a simple and holistic development experience.
+Bit allows you to build fully modular applications in a distributed way, while enjoying a simple and holistic development experience.
 Each component of the application is independently developed, built, tested, versioned, published, and even integrated into new applications built by other teams.

 All the different components and all relationships between components are managed in Bit’s workspace, creating a smooth and harmonized experience that enhances every step of the development workflow and allows the composition of highly scalable and performant projects.